Bizarre sea creatures like ‘baby dragons and cheeseburgers’ caught by fisherman

 Among swathes of similar observations, another said: “Looks mythological.”

-“Welp, I think I don’t need to swim in the ocean ever again,” one user added.
+“Well, I think I don’t need to swim in the ocean ever again,” one user added.

 The fish has since been identified as a chimaera – a cartilaginous fish.

-But Fedortsov’s “ghost shark”, as the species is also known, is just the tip of the iceberg when it comes to his peculiar underwater mob.
+But Mr Fedortsov’s “ghost shark”, as the species is also known, is just the tip of the iceberg when it comes to his peculiar underwater mob.

-According to the Daily Mail, Fedortsov, from the northwestern Russian city of Murmansk, is currently working on a boat searching for cod, haddock and mackerel on commercial trawlers, diving up to 3,000 feet below the surface.
+According to the Daily Mail, Mr Fedortsov, from the northwestern Russian city of Murmansk, is currently working on a boat searching for cod, haddock and mackerel on commercial trawlers, diving up to 3,000 feet below the surface.

 He said that many of the creatures brought up from the deep sea die as a result of the change in pressure.

-Fedortsov, who studied marine science at university in Murmansk, spends the majority of his time sailing in the Barents Sea, which feeds into the Arctic Ocean.
+Mr Fedortsov, who studied marine science at university in Murmansk, spends the majority of his time sailing in the Barents Sea, which feeds into the Arctic Ocean.

 He also travels to other parts of the world, including the Atlantic Ocean.

-Fedortsov’s explorations have yielded an abundance of mystifying and gruesome creatures, among which are some which share an unlikely resemblance to a cheeseburger and a jam doughnut.
+Mr Fedortsov’s explorations have yielded an abundance of mystifying and gruesome creatures, among which are some which share an unlikely resemblance to a cheeseburger and a jam doughnut.

 He explained to the Daily Mail that he often shares the pictures online in hopes of discovering what rare sea-dweller he has found.

-Instagram users often leave comments about the strange appearance of many of the creatures, but Fedortsov said that he sees the beauty in all of his finds.
+Instagram users often leave comments about the strange appearance of many of the creatures, but Mr Fedortsov said that he sees the beauty in all of his finds.

-“In their own way, all of these creatures are beautiful,” he told the newspaper.
+“In their own way, all of these creatures are beautiful,” the 39-year-old told the newspaper.

 “All kinds of fish are beautiful in their own way.
 I cannot say that they are ‘scary’ or ‘ugly.’
 People are very interested in unusual sea creatures,” he said.